August 14, 2018

 This question is a natural progression from asking kids what they're most concerned about, and it is the key to achieving transformational learning through encouraging creative application.
 We've established what's weighing on our learners' minds—now it's time to ask them what they want to do about it.

 How we hand responsibility for learning over to our students simply involves giving them space to do what they do naturally.
-Our learners' inherent ability and desire to create and collaborate need only be fuelled by the right processes for critical thinking and problem solving.
+Our learners' inherent ability and desire to create and collaborate need only be fueled by the right processes for critical thinking and problem solving.
 With teachers as the facilitators of learning, students are free to use imagination and passion to develop the solutions that the problems of the world truly need.

 Achieving transformational learning anytime and anywhere is simply about asking students the right questions.
 In my travels, I've found these three work extremely well for doing just that.
 They are the kind of simple yet powerful inquiries that can take your learners on the journeys that build the kinds of skills that make a difference in the world, now and always.